jdetch/wdi_9_angular_demo_routes/README.md

 #### Inspect with Chrome

-The page to see how the div with ng-view is replaced by the view defined in app/views/customers.html
+Inspect the page to see how the div with ng-view is replaced by the view defined in app/views/customers.html

 ## Lab